-Between 2008 and 2013, I directed Hubbard Street 2 in Chicago.
+In 2013, prior to moving back to New York, I directed Hubbard Street 2 in Chicago for five seasons.
 During my tenure as Director of HS2, I was responsible for programming and staffing the HSDC summer intensives and curating HSDC’s National Choreographic Competition.
-In this capacity, I truly realized my passion for teaching and mentoring young and emerging artists.
+In this capacity, I truly realized my passion for mentoring and championing emerging artists.
 Hubbard Street 2 created its first full-length children’s program Harold and the Purple Crayon: A Dance Adventure under my directorship.
 Harold premiered at the Kennedy Center to a sold-out house in October of 2010.
 The production went onto performances at the Joan B. Harris Theater for Music and Dance, the American Dance Festival in Raleigh-Durham, North Carolina, the Cleveland Playhouse, at the Aspen Santa-Fe Dance Festival and at the Detroit Opera House.
 The success of this children's program remains an enormous source of pride—a labor of love inspired by the birth of my first child, Donovan.

 As a performer, I was fortunate to travel extensively over a twelve-year career with both Hubbard Street Dance Chicago and the Joffrey Ballet, performing works by George Balanchine, John Cranko, Agnes de Mille, Martha Graham, Lar Lubovitch, Jiří Kylián, Nacho Duato, Ohad Naharin, and William Forsythe.
 As a creator, I have composed a number of site-specific installations, most notably in collaborative partnership with the Art Institute of Chicago, the Illinois Institute of Technology, and with the Chicago Symphony Orchestra.